huzefaMD/ai/Claude/Phase3/Lesson6.md

 | **CLAUDE MEMORY** | Facts Claude learns about you automatically |` ← Auto-saved facts from conversations` |
 | **IN-CONVERSATION** | Everything in current chat |` ← Temporary, resets each new chat` |

+## PART 2: Claude Projects - Deep Dive

+### What is a Claude Project?

+A Project is a dedicated workspace in Claude that contains:

+**1. SYSTEM PROMPT (Instructions)**
+- Permanent instructions for how
+Claude should behave in this project
+- Your business context
+- Your preferences and style

+**2. PROJECT FILES (Knowledge Base)**
+- Documents you upload
+- SOPs, templates, course content
+- Student data, pricing, FAQs

+**3. CONVERSATION HISTORY**
+- All chats within the project
+- Searchable and organized
+- Claude learns from previous chats